rebeccavogt/telos/README.md

 * __Claiming Producer/Standby Rewards__ In order to receive your hard-earned Producer/Standby payout, registered producers will make a call to `claimrewards` no more than once per day.
 When `claimrewards` is called, the calling producer's share of TLOS is calculated and paid to their account.
 In addition to sending the producer's earned payout, `claimrewards` will also make a deposit to the Worker Proposal Fund.
 This deposit is not taken out of the producer's share, but rather from the newly minted tokens from the claimrewards call.
 For a more in depth explanation of this process, please consult the whitepaper or join a discussion on our many public channels.

 # Testnet Road Map
 The Telos Roadmap is broken into four separate stages.
-Each stage implements the new features outlined in the white paper.
+Each stage implements new features outlined in the white paper.
 Once all the features of a stage have been implemented, tested, and peer reviewed, the group will move onto implementing the next stage.
-Each stage may be broken into subsequent versions.
-These versions will contain amendments and feature that were yet to implemented.
+Each stage may contain versions.
+These versions will contain amendments and features that have yet to be completed and/or tested.
 Below you will see an outline of the stages.

 * Stage 1.0
     - [x] [Refactor Claim Rewards]()